skyfe79/Awesome/README.md

 - [avTranscoder](https://github.com/avTranscoder/avTranscoder) - C++ API for LibAV / FFMpeg
 - [cocos2d-x](https://github.com/cocos2d/cocos2d-x) - Cocos2d-x is a suite of open-source, cross-platform, game-development tools used by millions of developers all over the world.
 - [android-image-filter](https://github.com/ragnraok/android-image-filter) - some android image filters
-- [QtAV](https://github.com/wang-bin/QtAV) - A cross-platform multimedia framework based on Qt and FFmpeg(https://github.com/wang-bin/avbuild).
-High performance.
-User & developer friendly.
-Supports Android, iOS, Windows store and desktops. 基于Qt和FFmpeg的跨平台高性能音视频播放框架
+- [QtAV](https://github.com/wang-bin/QtAV) - A cross-platform multimedia framework based on Qt and FFmpeg. 基于Qt和FFmpeg的跨平台高性能音视频播放框架.
+Recommand to use new sdk https://github.com/wang-bin/mdk-sdk
 - [super-animation-samples](https://github.com/raymondlu/super-animation-samples) - A New Animation Solution based on SWF for Cocos2d Game Engine
 - [MonkSVG](https://github.com/lukelutman/MonkSVG) - SVG parsing framework in C++
 - [Tiny-Wings-Remake-on-Android](https://github.com/diwu/Tiny-Wings-Remake-on-Android) - A Remake of Tiny Wings on Android powered by Cocos2d-X